shacklettbp/madrona_mjx/docs/INTEGRATION.md

 # Integration with other simulators

-Before reaing this document, we suggest you read the [walkthrough](https://github.com/shacklettbp/madrona_mjx/blob/main/docs/WALKTHROUGH.md) document.
+Before reading this document, we suggest you read the [walkthrough](https://github.com/shacklettbp/madrona_mjx/blob/main/docs/WALKTHROUGH.md) document.

 There are a few main considerations when integrating Madrona's renderer with a custom simulator.